2b-t/velodyne-ros2-docker/ReadMe.md

 $ docker compose -f docker-compose-gui.yml build
 ```
 or directly with the [`devcontainer` in Visual Studio Code](https://code.visualstudio.com/docs/devcontainers/containers).
 For Nvidia graphic cards the file `docker-compose-gui-nvidia.yml` in combination with the [`nvidia-container-runtime`](https://nvidia.github.io/nvidia-container-runtime/) has to be used instead.
-After it is done building **connect the Velodyne lidar**, start the container
+After it is done building, **connect the Velodyne lidar**, start the container

 ```shell
 $ docker compose -f docker-compose-gui.yml up
 ```
-and launch the [corresponding **Velodyne Pointcloud launch file**](https://github.com/ros-drivers/velodyne/tree/ros2/velodyne_pointcloud/launch).
-For the VLP-16:
+and launch the [corresponding **Velodyne Pointcloud launch file**](https://github.com/ros-drivers/velodyne/tree/ros2/velodyne/launch).
+E.g. for the VLP-16:
 ```shell
 $ source /opt/ros/humble/setup.bash
 $ ros2 launch velodyne velodyne-all-nodes-VLP16-launch.py